openshift/training/beta-4-setup.md

 There was also some information about "regions" and "zones" in the hosts file.
 Let's talk about those concepts now.

-### BUG FIXES
-There are a bunch of bugs with the installation process right now.
-As of this writing, the first install run will fail.
-Once the installation "completes", run the following command on all of your hosts:

-    sed -i /etc/openshift/node/node-config.yaml \
-    -e 's/^networkPlugin/networkPluginName: ""\n/'

-Then, restart openshift-node on all of your hosts:

-    systemctl restart openshift-node

-Edit the /etc/ansible/hosts file on your master and change the sdn line to:

-    openshift_use_openshift_sdn=true

-Or use `sed`:

-    sed -i /etc/ansible/hosts \
-    -e 's/openshift_use_openshift_sdn=false/openshift_use_openshift_sdn=true/'

-Set a `sysctl` setting:

-    sysctl -w net.bridge.bridge-nf-call-iptables=0

-This setting is required currently to enable things to talk over the SDN.
-It will soon be added to the installer.
-You should do this on **all systems**.

-Then, run the installer again:

-    ansible-playbook ~/openshift-ansible/playbooks/byo/config.yml

 ## Regions and Zones
 If you think you're about to learn how to configure regions and zones in OpenShift 3, you're only partially correct.